MicrosoftDocs/CortanaSkillsKit/docs/enterprise/configuring-authentication-connected-services.md

 - Grant Type (required) should be Authorization Code unless you intent to use the more sophisticated implicit flow (https://oauth.net/2 )
 - Token URL (required) is https://login.microsoftonline.com/{tenant_id}/oauth2/v2.0/token
 - Client secret (required) is the secret generated from the previous AD configuration
-- *Client authorization scheme should be Credentials in request body because we selected POST above
+- Client authorization scheme should be `Credentials in request body` because we selected POST above
-- If you require authentication to use your intranet, check This skill's Connected Service requires intranet access to authenticate users.
-Note: If your skill fails in the OAuth flow with a 401 error, try change this setting.
+- If you require authentication to use your intranet, check `This skill's Connected Service requires intranet access` to authenticate users.

+>[!Note]
+>If your skill fails in the OAuth flow with a 401 error, try changing this setting.

 Your bot and Active Directory should now be configured to make calls to secured resources!